Military & Overseas

 In the event that a qualified absentee voter does not receive a requested absentee ballot in a timely manner, the Federal Write-In Absentee Ballot (FWAB) serves as an emergency backup ballot.
 The FWAB is available to download from Federal Voting Assistance Program website: www.fvap.gov.
 Below are step-by-step instructions for completing the FWAB.

-Step 1: Mark the ballot portion of the FWAB in the presence of your witness
+Step 1: Mark the ballot portion of the FWAB

 - Write down the title of the office or ballot initiative (unless provided) and then privately indicate your choice.

 Step 2: Seal your ballot

 - The ballot, and only the ballot, should be placed in a security envelope.